Penalties for Driving without Insurance in Wyoming

-	When you're re-applying for an auto insurance, the first thing agents and companies will review is your driving record.
-If your driving history has had bouts of convictions and accidents, carriers would naturally be hesitant to provide you coverage.
-This is why the State has the Wyoming Automobile Insurance Plan — a last resort that high-risk drivers can turn to.
+When you're reapplying for auto insurance, the first thing agents and companies will review is your driving record.
+If your driving history has had bouts of convictions and accidents, carriers will naturally be hesitant to provide you coverage.
+This is why the state has the Wyoming Automobile Insurance Plan — a last resort for high-risk drivers.

 - Wyoming Statutes of 2015: Failure to maintain liability coverage